jusn835/QuickNote/README.txt

-# QuickNote by Justin R.
+# QuickNote by Justin Roach
 #
 # Formatted note taking
 # with any text editor.